seifhom/test/README.md

 # test
-C++ language and openCV library is used for this code created on code::blocks.
+C++ language and openCV library are used for this code created on code::blocks.